code-mentoring/learn/packages/api/content/paths/html/001-links/story.md

 <a href="somepage.html">This is a Link</a>

 In this syntax, a stands for anchor, and href stands for hypertext reference.
 The concept of hypertext is to have a text that links you to other text, just the behavior you are probably used to when you click in a link it the Internet.
-Want a link for the Code Mentoring webpage?Here is how it should be:

 <a href="https://codementoring.co/">Code Mentoring</a>

+Here is how a  a link for the Code Mentoring webpage should be.
+---
-##Absolute vs Relative URL
+## Absolute vs Relative URL
 The internet is like any huge metropolis in the world, it's impossible to know all the streets.
 Links gave you the directions you need.
 You can have a place full address, like 290 Brenner Blvd, Toronto.
 So you can get there by locating this address, no matter where you are.
 Another situation would be asking for directions to someone on the street, and the person could answer, "Two blocks down from here".
 An absolute URL is like the first example, with the full address.
 No matter where you are, the HTML will lead you to that content.

 <a href="https://codementoring.co/">Code Mentoring</a>